WLAN-Pi/wlanpi-documentation/docs/pkg_analysis_termshark.md

 ![Termshark Screenshot](images/termshark.png)
 </div>

 Termshark is a terminal based UI that provides a Wireshark-type experience from the CLI.
 It provides many of the features of Wireshark, but delivered locally on the WLAN Pi via a text-based UI.
-It provides many of the usual features you'd expect such as performng live captures and reading PCAP files.

 To get to know more about Termshark, visit the [official web site][termshark_web_site].